An escape of vector matter-wave soliton from a parabolic trap: Hawking-like emission of matter from the potential well

-These predictions are confirmed by direct numerical integration of Eqs.(\ref{eq:tc}), the spatio-temporal evolution of two-component soliton being depicted by color maps in Fig.\ref{fig:BO}.
-Nevertheless, while periodical oscillations of solitonic first component are stable [soliton keeps its shape during long time of evolution, see Fig.\ref{fig:BO}(a)], in the second component soliton is destroyed [Fig.\ref{fig:BO}(b)] after certain time, less than one oscillation period $\tau_2$.
-This phenomenon can be explained in the following manner: in the first component soliton oscillates in the narrow interval in reciprocal space $\sim-0.03\le Q_1 \le \sim 0.03$ [see lateral panel in Fig.\ref{fig:BO}(a)], inside which effective mass is always positive, $M_{Q_1}>0$.
-As a result, the modulational instability condition $M_{Q_1}g_1<0$ is kept at every moment of time, thus preventing the soliton from the deterioration.
-Contrary, in the second component $Q_2$ [lateral panel in Fig.\ref{fig:BO}(b)] passes through all values inside the first band of the spectrum, even where the instability condition $M_{Q_2}g_2<0$ is not met, which result in the destruction of soliton.
-Nevertheless, comparison of numerical results with semiclassical ones shows good correspondence between predicted amplitudes of oscillation in coordinate space [Figs.\ref{fig:BO}(a) and \ref{fig:BO}(b)] and reasonable correspondence between oscillation periods.
-The discrepancy between periods of oscillations takes place both due to the inexactness of the band approximation (\ref{eq:band-appr}) and due to inexactness of semiclassical equations (\ref{eq:semiclas}) in the nonlinear case.
+These predictions are confirmed by direct numerical integration of equations (\ref{eq:tca}), (\ref{eq:tcb}).
+Figure \ref{fig:BO} shows the resulting spatio-temporal evolution of two-component soliton.
+Nevertheless, while periodical oscillations of solitonic first component are stable, i.e., soliton keeps its shape during long time of evolution, the second component soliton is destroyed after certain time, less than one oscillation period $\tau_2$ (see figures \ref{fig:BO}(a) and (b), respectively).
+This phenomenon can be explained, if to compare the numerical results with the semiclassical ones.
+The first component soliton oscillates in the narrow interval in reciprocal space $\sim-0.03\le Q_1 \le \sim 0.03$ (lateral panel in figure \ref{fig:BO}(a)), inside which effective mass is always positive, $M_{Q_1}>0$.
+As a result, the modulational instability condition $M_{Q_1}g_1<0$ is kept at every moment of time, preventing the soliton from the destruction -- the semiclassical treatment in the first component is valid in every stage of the process.
+In contrast, the second component $Q_2$ (lateral panel in figure \ref{fig:BO}(b)) passes through all values inside the first Brilloin zone, even where the instability condition $M_{Q_2}g_2<0$ is not met, resulting in the destruction of soliton (notice the above-mentioned non-validity of solutions (\ref{eq:X1})--(\ref{eq:Q2}) after the soliton destruction in spite of their formal existence).
+The quantitative comparison of the numerical results with semiclassical ones shows good correspondence between predicted amplitudes of oscillation in coordinate space and reasonable correspondence between oscillation periods.
+The discrepancy between periods of oscillation takes place both due to the inexactness of the band approximation (\ref{eq:band-appr}) and due to inexactness of semiclassical equations (\ref{eq:semiclas}) in the nonlinear case.